ppuliu/GloRE/README.md

     ```
     The Precision-Recall files will be located in `your_model_directory/output`

-We also provide some scripts that allow you to interactively explore the trained GloRE model.
+We also provide some scripts for interactively exploring the trained GloRE model.
 Given a textual relation, you can check GloRE's predictions of KB relations with
 ```bash
 python scripts/interactive_rel2vec.py your_model_directory
 ```